Weight-loss - snacks; Healthy diet - snacks

 They can provide energy in the middle of the day or when you exercise.
 A healthy snack between meals can also decrease your hunger and keep you from overeating at meal time.

-There are many snacks to choose from, and certainly not all snacks are healthy or help you manage your weight.
+There are many snacks to choose from, and certainly not all snacks are healthy or will help you manage your weight.
 Try to limit the unhealthy snacks you bring into the house.
-If they are not available, you will not be able to snack mindlessly.
+If they are not available, you are more likely to make healthy choices.

-If you are not sure if a snack is healthy, read the Nutrition Facts label.
-An updated Nutrition Facts label, which will begin appearing on products in 2018, provides more information on serving sizes and added sugars.
+If you are not sure if a snack is healthy, read the Nutrition Facts label, which provides information on serving size, calories, fat, sodium, and added sugars.

-Pay attention to the portion size given on the label.
+Pay attention to the serving size suggested on the label.
 It is easy to eat more than this amount.
-Never eat straight from the bag, always portion out an appropriate serving and put the container away before you start snacking.
+Never eat straight from the bag, but portion out an appropriate serving and put the container away before you start snacking.
 Avoid snacks that list sugar as one the first few ingredients.
-Nuts are a healthy snack, but the portion size is small and if you snack straight from the bag, it is very easy to eat too many calories.
+Nuts are a healthy snack, but the portion size is small, so if you snack straight from the bag, it is very easy to eat too many calories.